markolalovic/blog/docs/_posts/2019-08-01-ridge-regression.markdown

   </div>
 </div>

 The ordinary least squares (OLS) method is not suitable to estimate the unknown parameters $\beta$ in the case of highly correlated regressors.
 As the correlation between regressors in $X$ increases the OLS method becomes unstable.
 In the limit $\|corr(x_{i}, x_{j})\| \rightarrow 1$, the OLS objective function is no longer strictly convex and there are infinitely many solutions of OLS problem.
-The matrix $X$ becomes singular and both the variance of the estimator and the distance of the estimator to the actual $\beta$ go to infinity.
-See my previous post TODO: link.
+The matrix $X$ becomes singular and both the variance of the estimator and the distance of the estimator to the actual $\beta$ go to infinity; see my previous post on [Multicollinearity Effect on OLS Regression](https://markolalovic.com/blog/2019/07/14/ols-regression.html).

 Here, after introducing penalized regression, we derive the ridge regression estimator.
 Ridge regression is an effective approach to solve such problems.
 We show that, regardless of data $X$, unique solution to ridge regression always exists.
-By adding the ridge (vector of $\alpha$'s) on the diagonal of $X$, this method produces stable estimates of the coefficients in $\beta$.
+By adding the ridge (vector of $\alpha$'s) on the diagonal of $X$, the ridge regression method produces stable estimates of the coefficients in $\beta$.
 See **Figure 1** for illustration.

-We illustrate the method on a simple example in R, explain the role of the penalty function and finish with analysis of regularization parameter $\alpha$.
+We illustrate the method on a simple example in R, explain the role of the penalty function and finish with the analysis of regularization parameter $\alpha$.

 ## Penalized regression